 EEG amplifiers are differential: they amplify separately (1) the voltage between one recording site and the ground electrode and (2) the voltage between a second recording site and the ground electrode.
 Then the electronics subtract one from the other (producing the difference between the two).
 The subtraction process removes other signals (e.g., 60 Hz line noise) that is present and common to both recording electrodes.
 The subtraction process itself is imperfect, so that some of the contaminants remain.
 The perfection of removing the contaminants common to both channels is measured by the common mode rejection ratio (CMRR).
 The higher the CMRR, the better the amplifier system excludes unwanted contaminants.5 CMRR is measured in decibels of attenuation; a higher value indicates a cleaner signal.
 CMRR > 100 dB (attenuation by 100,000) are typical of today's amplifier systems.

 Many systems now record EEG using a single reference electrode as the second recording channel in the differential system.
 This allows the subsequent software to change montages at will, a process described further below.
 In such a system, it is critical that the ground and reference electrode remain well connected.

 This initial amplified signal is an analog signal, that is, continuous in time and amplitude like most traditional electrical signals.
 The signal is filtered to remove further unwanted contaminants.
 The high filter often is set at 100 Hz and a low filter at 0.16 Hz.
-These reduce some contaminants, such as muscle artifact.
-It ...
+These reduce some contaminants, such as muscle ...